SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Discussion

-\paragraph{Conclusion} We proposed a framework to generate priming predictions from syntactic theory.
-Using relative clauses as a case study, we demonstrated how this framework can be used to adjudicate between competing syntactic theories and parsing mechanisms.
+\paragraph{Conclusion} We proposed a cognitively plausible parser that can be used to generate \textit{quantitative} behavioral predictions from syntactic theories.
+Using English reduced relative clauses as a case study, we demonstrated how this model can be used to adjudicate between competing syntactic theories and parsing mechanisms.